variasdesign/minishell/docs/notes.md

 ### Lexer
 - The lexer does categorization (also called tokenization) of arguments, taking into account special characters involved in process piping or redirections.
 Considering that double quotes escape everything but variables, I think double quotes should be handled by the lexer, since variables will be expanded by the expander.
+- The lexer generates a linked token list, with the following struct per node:
+	- Token type
+	- Start and end of token (char *)

+### Parser
+- The parser receives the token list from the lexer.
+There are two approaches to parsing the token list:
+	- AST: More involved and complex, but needed for bonus.
+	- Plain-old parsing: If bonus is not needed, prompt can be processed from left to right:
+		- Redirections:
+			- Input file (`< file`), output file by replacement (`> file`) and output file by appending (`>> file`).
+				- Files for input redirection must exist.
+				- Files for output redirection shall not exist, but must be created if they don't.
+					- Files already existing but used with `>` will be truncated with `O_TRUNC`.
+					- Files already existing but used with `>>` will be appended with `O_APPEND`.
+			- There can be any number of redirections of each type, but only the rightmost one will be taken into account.
+			- Redirections must be followed by a word.
+			- Both output tokens (`> and >>`) count as one type.
+That is, if `>> file` is specified first, followed by `> file`, `file` will be closed and opened again with `O_TRUNC`.
+Doesn't matter if filenames are different, only the last specified input or output file descriptor is taken into account.
+		- Pipes:
+			- Output of command becomes input of next command (`cmd1 | cmd2`).
+			- Pipes must be followed and preceded by a word.
+That also means that the prompt can't start or end with a pipe.
+		- Heredoc:
+			- Input is taken from the prompt itself, pressing newline (⏎) no longer sends the prompt.
+Instead, a delimiter is specified and more lines can be fed to the input until the delimiter is found **solely** in a line (<< DELIMITER).
+			-	```
+				cat << EOF
+				this is
+				some multine input!
+				this line won't stop heredoc EOF
+				but the following one will:
+				EOF
+				```

+- After validating and parsing the token list, a command linked list is assembled, containing the following:
+	- An 2D char array containing the command and its arguments.
+	- A redirection linked list with its node containing the redirection type and the filename.
+	- A input file descriptor.
+	- A output file descriptor.
+	- A heredoc filename.

+## Execution

+### Structure